Ruiz, Nayarit

 Ruiz is a municipality and the municipal seat of the same located in the north of the Mexican state of Nayarit.

 Origin of the name

 The name was given to honor General Mariano Ruiz (1846–1932), soldier of the Mexican Revolution and last political leader of the territory of Tepic, who lived in and supplied the settlement until 1910.

-Population and location
+Population

 The population of the municipality, according to the census of 1995, was 25, 591.
 The municipal seat itself had 12,266 inhabitants in 1995.
-The total area of the municipality was 900 square kilometers.